payalchauhan9/Movies_Recommendation_System/README.md

 **About**

 Sometimes we wondered how the Netflix, Youtube, Amazon Prime or simply any Web browser gives us recommendation.
-Where it all come from?
-Even when we gives rating to any products on the internet it is used by recommendation system to generate recommendation.
+Where it all comes from?
+Even when we gives rating to any products on the internet or share any data, it is used by recommender systems to generate recommendation.